stallmo/mrp_5/README.md

   * all python code goes here
 * notebooks
   * all jupyter notebooks go here
+  * note that some of the notebooks also produce the feature dataframes.
+If needed, they can be exported to .py files
 * data
-  * the data goes in here, but should not be committed!
-Every developper has the data locally stored.
+  * the data goes in here (has to be added manually)
   * there are two folders:
     1. behavior_AND_personality_dataset (initial dataset)
     2. data_recordings_master (dataset we recorded)